Celiac Disease & Thyroid Conditions

 - There is a genetic link among many autoimmune diseases.

-- It is likely that celiac disease and thyroid disease will occur together because they are both common autoimmune diseases.
+- It is likely that celiac disease and thyroid disease occur together because they are both relatively common autoimmune diseases.

 - There is evidence that celiac disease may predispose individuals to develop other autoimmune diseases, such as thyroid disease.